TAran

 Photos By Sean Dooley

 Ever since being given a Swiss Army knife for his seventh birthday, Rory has always been fascinated with wood and its capabilities.
-Back then he would often spend hours whittling boats and making bows and arrows.
+Back then he would often spend hours whittling boats or making bows and arrows.
 Over time, the projects became bigger and the fascination grew.

 The move from furniture to guitars was a fairly natural one, however the learning curve was nearly vertical.
 I am essentially self-taught in the art of instrument making beyond the wood working.
 I had no preconceived ideas about what the limits of a guitar were.
 Over the sixteen years of my career I have constantly asked questions, tested ideas and sought to understand the limits within these.
 Through this questioning and experimental approach I have gained a vast understanding of the elements that make up an instrument’s complex sound and its requirements over its long life.
-It is because of this and the combined understanding of the team that we are able to offer instruments that are unique to their owners taste and desires.
+It is because of this and the combined understanding of the team that we are able to offer instruments that are unique to their owners taste and desires. - Rory Dowling, 2023

 the taran